dstackai/dstack/README.md

 </div>

-`dstack` is a streamlined alternative to Kubernetes, specifically designed for AI.
-It simplifies container orchestration for AI workloads both in the cloud and on-prem, speeding up the development, training, and deployment of AI models.
+`dstack` is a streamlined alternative to Kubernetes, specifically designed for AI 🤖.
+It simplifies container orchestration for AI workloads both in the cloud ☁️ and on-prem, speeding up the development, training, and deployment of AI models 🚀.

-`dstack` is easy to use with any cloud provider as well as on-prem servers.
+`dstack` is easy to use with any cloud provider as well as on-prem servers 🖥️.

 #### Accelerators

-`dstack` supports `NVIDIA GPU`, `AMD GPU`, and `Google Cloud TPU` out of the box.
+`dstack` supports `NVIDIA GPU` 🎮, `AMD GPU` 🕹️, and `Google Cloud TPU` ⚡ out of the box.

 ## Major news ✨